A competition driven by the consumer

 Frequently asked questions (FAQs) and other helpful information

 Vitis Vinifera Awards is one of the most affordable competitions in the country.
 Entering costs R550 excl VAT per wine.
 Gold, Double Gold and Trophy stickers will be available at R330 excl VAT per 1 000.
-Six bottles of each wine entered should be delivered to Vitis Vinifera Awards on 1 and 2 September 2015.
+Four bottles of each wine entered should be delivered to Vitis Vinifera Awards on 6 and 7 September 2016.

 An issue more relevant than the cost to enter a wine in this competition is the return on investment producers are likely to enjoy by entering.
 Since the principle of Vitis Vinifera Awards is to award more wines with Gold and Double Gold than any other competition, producers should be asking the question whether they can afford not to submit their wines for tasting by our panels.
 Many wines will bear Vitis Vinifera Awards stickers on shelves both locally and internationally.
 Consumers worldwide are likely to be influenced in their choice of product by our unique glossy awards.
 On international shelves this may even influence consumers to choose South African wines displaying awards above wines from another origin that may display no competition credentials.